BlockchainCommons/Gordian/README.md

-# 🛠 The Gordian system
+# 🛠 The Gordian System

 *(Previously known as Bitcoin Standup and FullyNoded-2)*